You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (Atorvastatin) has been a staple in the treatment of high cholesterol for decades.
-However, concerns have been raised about the potential side effects of using Lipitor, particularly regarding liver damage.
-In this article, we'll delve into the controversy surrounding Lipitor and liver damage, exploring the risks, benefits, and expert opinions on the matter.
+As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in the treatment of high cholesterol for decades.
+However, like any medication, it's not without its potential side effects.
+In this article, we'll delve into the topic of liver damage and explore the potential risks associated with using Lipitor.

 What is Lipitor?